 With the win, Paupack upped its overall record to 6-1 on the year.
 The Lady Bucks will open up their Lackawanna League campaign Friday with a road game at North Pocono.

 Mann ignited Paupack's offensive attack almost from the opening tip.

 Bridgette had erupted for a game-high 22 points against Western Wayne in the semis and continued that torrid shooting in Saturday's title tilt.

 The senior guard drilled a deep trey less than two minutes in, then added a pair of acrobatic buckets in transition.

-Page 2 of 3 - By the time Honesdale Coach Pilar Beam could call timeout, Mann had helped her team to a scorching 14-0 start.
+By the time Honesdale Coach Pilar Beam could call timeout, Mann had helped her team to a scorching 14-0 start.